 Reservations are required at least three days before arrival, and there is a two-night minimum stay on weekends and a three-night minimum stay over holidays.

-RV campsites at the Mariposa County Fairgrounds
+Mariposa County Fairgrounds

 Arranged amid lawns, and shade trees, the Mariposa County Fairgrounds is great for RV camping near Yosemite and the fairgrounds have RV camping spaces for individuals and groups of any size.
 The sites have water and electric hookups, and conveniently located dump stations.
 There is a centrally located picnic area, and a friendly caretaker lives on-site.
 Individual camping is available on a first-come, first-served basis using a self-registration system on-site, making this a great option for more spontaneous trips.
 (Reservations are required for groups.)
 Be sure to check out this option if you are planning to travel into the park via Highway 140.